RESEARCH STARTER

 Early Animation Devices

 Historically, there have been several mechanical devices that were developed to simulate movement using still pictures.
 The Phenakistoscope, invented in 1832 by the Belgian physicist Joseph Plateau, consisted of a spindle with two mounted discs, one with slots around its edge and the other with pictures of successive action.
 With the discs spinning in unison and the picture side facing a mirror, the view through the slots appeared to show a moving drawing.
 In 1834, a British mathematician named William Horner produced the Zoetrope, a cylinder cut with vertical slits.
 Pictures of successive action were positioned on the inside opposite the slits.
 With the cylinder rotating, the image seen through the slits appeared to be in motion.
-As the Zoetrope used more pictures, and could be rotated more quickly, this gave a better illusion of movement.
+As the Zoetrope used more pictures and could be rotated more quickly, this gave a better illusion of movement.
 Even in the early twenty-first century, the Zoetrope is used to illustrate the basic idea of animation.

 Animation Principles

 By the start of the twentieth century, these mechanical devices were superseded by animated films.
 The principal technique was to hand-draw each frame.
 In the 1930s, animators at Walt Disney Studios developed what became known as the “12 principles of animation,” many of which remain pertinent in an era of CGI.
 To illustrate, consider someone throwing a ball so that it bounces along the ground.
 A thrown ball is known to follow a parabolic path, a form of arc.
 The “arc” principle of animation is that almost all actions follow some form of arc.
 Arcs, as the Disney animators were well aware, give animation a more natural appearance.
 Another principle, “slow in and slow out,” relates to the ball taking time to accelerate and decelerate.
-The animation looks most realistic if there are more frames near the beginning and end of a movement, and fewer in the middle.
-The flight of the ball and its bounce involves the principle of “squash and stretch.”
+The animation looks most realistic if there are more frames near the beginning and end of a movement and fewer in the middle.
+The flight of the ball and its bounce involve the principle of “squash and stretch.”
 As the ball falls, animating a slight stretch gives the impression of the ball having speed.
 Dilation is the mathematical transformation for stretching and shrinking.
 Animating a squash to the ball as it bounces gives the impression of weight.
 For the ball to seem real, the animator uses the principle of “solid drawing” by taking into account the form of the ball in three-dimensional space as well as using the geometry of light and shadow.

 CGI and Mathematics